nicolaei/master/docs/thesis/source/02_existing_research.md

    is currently connected to, but with a better signal.
 This is typically used for mobile STAs to improve service while roaming.

-In addition to this, i

-\todo{
-    Is this the kind of information i need to cite?
-}

 ### Differences between active and passive scanning